COVIDExposureIndices/COVIDExposureIndices/README.md

 - **State-level location exposure index (LEX)**:
-Among smartphones that pinged in a given state today, what share of those devices pinged in another state at least once during the previous 14 days?
+Among smartphones that pinged in a given state today, what share of those devices pinged in each state at least once during the previous 14 days?
 The daily state-level LEX is a 51-by-51 matrix in which each cell reports, among devices that pinged today in the column state, the share of devices that pinged in the row state at least once during the previous 14 days.